Symphony No. 3 (Beethoven): Thematic origins

 The first movement's main theme (mm.
-3–6) has thus been traced back to the bass line theme of the Opus 35 variations (E♭, B♭↓, B♭↑, E♭) by way of intermediate versions found in one of Beethoven's sketchbooks.
-In the second movement, the combined tonality (melody and bass) of the Opus 35 theme's first four bars – E♭, B♭↓, B♭7(A♭)↑, E♭ – appears in slightly altered form as the funeral's march's second theme (E♭, B♭↓, A♭↑, E♮) (mvt.
+3 to 6) has thus been traced back to the bass line theme of the Opus 35 variations (E♭, B♭↓, B♭↑, E♭) by way of intermediate versions found in one of Beethoven's sketchbooks.
+In the 2nd movement, the combined tonality (melody and bass) of the Opus 35 theme's first four bars – E♭, B♭↓, B♭7(A♭)↑, E♭ – appears in slightly altered form as the funeral's march's 2nd theme (E♭, B♭↓, A♭↑, E♮) (mvt.
 II, mm.
-17–20), followed by two sudden forte B♭s that echo later elements of the theme.
+17 to 20), followed by two sudden forte B♭s that echoes later elements of the theme.
 That same tonality then appears unaltered as the scherzo's main theme (mvt.
 III, mm.
-93–100).
+93 to 100).

-Thus, the first three movements can be viewed as symphonic-length "variations" on the Opus 35 theme, ultimately anticipating the theme's appearance in the fourth movement.
-Moreover, Beethoven's choice to begin the symphony with a theme adapted from the bass line is also paralleled in the fourth movement, in which the bass theme is heard as the first variation before the main theme ultimately appears.
+Thus, the first 3 movements can be viewed as symphonic-length "variations" on the Opus 35 theme, ultimately anticipating the theme's appearance in the fourth movement.
+Moreover, Beethoven's choice to begin the symphony with a theme adapted from the bass line is also paralleled in the fourth movement, in which the bass theme is heard as the 1st variation before the main theme ultimately appears.
 This again parallels the structure of the Opus 35 variations themselves.
 Finally, the loud E♭ chord that begins the Opus 35 variations themselves is moved here to the beginning of the first movement, in the form of the two chords that introduce the first movement.

 Alternatively, the first movement's resemblance to the overture to the comic opera Bastien und Bastienne (1768), composed by twelve-year-old W. A. Mozart, has been noted.
 It was unlikely that Beethoven knew of that unpublished composition.
 A possible explanation is that Mozart and Beethoven each coincidentally heard and learned the theme from elsewhere.